Streats22/LaraGrape/LARALGRAPE_SETUP.md

-# 🍇 LaralGrape Setup Complete!
+# 🍇 LaraGrape Setup Complete!

 Your LaralGrape boilerplate has been successfully created and configured.
 Here's what was set up: